Historic Bridgetown and its Garrison, World Heritage Site (Barbados)

 Posted in:

-Historic Bridgetown and its Garrison was the focus of trade-based English expansion in the Americas and was one of the earliest established towns with a fortified port in the Caribbean network of military and maritime-mercantile outposts of the British Atlantic.
+Historic Bridgetown and its Garrison were the focus of trade-based English expansion in the Americas.
+The Barbados Garrison was the largest in the British Colonies in the 18th and 19th centuries.
+It was one of the earliest established towns with a fortified port in the outposts of the British Atlantic.

 Historic Bridgetown and its Garrison

-Historic Bridgetown and its Garrison was the focus of trade-based English expansion in the Americas and was one of the earliest established towns with a fortified port in the Caribbean network of military and maritime-mercantile outposts of the British Atlantic.
+Historic Bridgetown and its Garrison were the focus of trade-based English expansion in the Americas.
+It was one of the earliest established towns with a fortified port in the Caribbean network of military and maritime-mercantile outposts of the British Atlantic.

-Historic Bridgetown’s fortified port spaces were linked along the Bay Street corridor from the historic town’s center to St. Ann’s Garrison.
-Used as a base for amphibious command and control, the garrison housed the Eastern Caribbean headquarters of the British Army and Navy.
+Historic Bridgetown's fortified port spaces were linked along the Bay Street corridor from the historic town's center to St. Ann's Garrison.
+As a base for amphibious command and control, the Garrison housed the Eastern Caribbean headquarters of the British Army and Navy.

-By the 17th century, the fortified port town was able to establish its importance in the British Atlantic trade and became an entrepôt for goods, especially sugar, and enslaved persons destined for Barbados and the rest of the Americas.
+By the 17th century, the fortified port town established its importance in the British Atlantic trade.
+It became an entrepôt for goods, especially sugar, and enslaved persons destined for Barbados and the rest of the Americas.

-Historic Bridgetown and its Garrison participated not only in the international trade of goods and enslaved persons but also in the transmission of ideas and cultures that characterized the developing colonial enterprise in the Atlantic World.
+Historic Bridgetown and its Garrison participated in the international trade of goods and enslaved persons and in transmitting ideas and cultures that characterized the developing colonial enterprise in the Atlantic World.

-Historic Bridgetown’s irregular settlement patterns and 17th Century street layout of an English medieval type, in particular the organic serpentine streets, supported the development and transformation of creolized forms of architecture, including Caribbean Georgian.
+Historic Bridgetown's irregular settlement patterns and 17th Century street layout of an English medieval type, particularly the organic serpentine streets, supported the development and transformation of creolized forms of architecture, including Caribbean Georgian.

 Historic Bridgetown is an outstanding example of British colonial architecture, consisting of a well-preserved old town built in the 17th, 18th and 19th centuries which testifies to the spread of Great Britain's Atlantic colonial empire.
 A nearby military garrison consists of numerous historic buildings.

-In 1751, the future leader of the American Revolution and first president of the United States, George Washington, stayed with his sick brother at the district's Bush Hill section for six weeks.
-This restored property remains as a fixture at the Garrison where it is simply called the 'George Washington House'.
+In 1751, the future leader of the American Revolution and the first president of the United States, George Washington, stayed with his sick brother at the district's Bush Hill section for six weeks.
+This restored property remains a fixture at the Garrison, called the 'George Washington House.'